-IS&T provides a full service operation for departments, labs, or centers who need system administration and management for their servers.
-If you would like a consultation or want someone else to manage your server environment, Server Operations can help.
+IS&T provides a full service operation for departments, labs, and centers (DLCs) who require system administration and management for their servers.
+If you would like a consultation or prefer that someone else manage your server environment, Server Operations can help.

 Benefits and key features

-Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLA).
+- Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLAs).
 Contact firstname.lastname@example.org for pricing.